Fauzi Bowo: Career

-Policies
+Politics

 Under Fauzi Bowo, 5 new routes of TransJakarta (Jakarta's "busway") were added, however TransJakarta users have complained of long waiting time and worsening service.
 There are constant complaints in the media about the worsening traffic situation.
 Many Jakartans argue that Governor Fauzi and the Jakarta regional government should have done more to invest in public transport facilities, and to enforce regulations, in order to improve traffic flows across Jakarta.
 One response to the problem was a plan (2011) to establish a Greater Jakarta Transportation Authority to coordinate the implementation of the numerous proposals that had been made to improve the traffic challenges.
 In 2012, a feasibility study for a Mass Rapid Transit (MRT) system was published; it proposed integration of the TransJakarta service and a railway service, and predicted construction of the rail lines to begin at end of 2012.
 After the project was pushed by Fauzi's successor, Joko Widodo, construction was in fact commenced in October 2013.

 One of the policies which Fauzi pursued is support for an anti-smoking campaign first introduced by his predecessor, former Governor Sutiyoso.
 The first tobacco legislation in Jakarta was introduced by Sutiyoso in 2005 when a by-law on air pollution control was issued.
 Several supporting regulations were subsequently introduced.
 Anti-smoking regulations introduced by Fauzi in 2011 banned people from smoking inside public buildings and certain other places.
 The regulations have had a noticeable impact in Jakarta.
 There has been a marked reduction in smoking in government offices and in places such as large modern hotels which are subject to the regulations.
 In May 2011 the World Health Organization named Fauzi as one of the recipients of the World No Tobacco Day 2011 Awards.